nazifullah1/Cinema-Room-Manager/README.md

 # Cinema-Room-Manager
-This application can reserve seats for customers.
-Also show the reserved seats and show the total profit of the Cinem as will as the percentage of the reserved seats in the room.
+This application has been built for the Cinema room manager.
+He/She can enter number of rows and the number of seats in each row.
+Based on that, room manager can book and reserve seats for customers.
+If a seat has already been reserved, no one can reserve that seat again.
+In addition, room manager can see all the reserved and non reserved seats in a room.
+Room manager can also see the total profite of a room, total cost of the reserved seats.
+He can also see the persentage of the reserved seats in a room.
-If a seat has already been reserved, another customer can't reserve that seat.